Are you interested in becoming certified to manage risk professionally? If so, you have a lot of financial risk certifications to choose from!

 Best CFRE Prep Course: New York Institute of Finance

 There’s no better place to go than the source.
-Because the NYIF is in charge of this particular risk management certification, they obviously know the most about it.
+Because the NYIF is in charge of this particular financial risk management certification, they obviously know the most about it.
 You should take their Quantitative Methods for Finance Professional Certificate course if you want to earn a passing score on the CFRE exam.

 #2 Financial Risk Manager (FRM) Certification

 A certified Financial Risk Manager (FRM) is similar to a CFRE in a few ways.
-Obviously both are risk management professionals, but they approach this work with different skillsets.
+Obviously both are enterprise risk management professionals, but they approach this work with different skillsets.

 FRM Education Requirements

 In order to obtain the Financial Risk Management certification, you have to complete a 2 part exam based on the skills mentioned above.
 For the most part, you’ll need to apply that knowledge to real world concepts— which is how FRM exam questions are structured.

 Once you’ve passed the test, you’ll then have to complete two years of work experience in the risk management industry.
 But after all of that, you’ll be officially recognized as an FRM by the Global Association of Risk Professionals (GARP).

 FRMs are solid earners, but they make a bit less than CFREs.
 On average they earn $67K a year.
 If you’re lucky and experienced, you may earn up to $95K a year— but these positions are uncommon.